junxit/us-congress-bills-111/bill.md

   - **(H)** General MacArthur, son of General Arthur MacArthur, spent time as a child at Ft.
 Leavenworth and later in his career, he taught as a Captain in the Field Engineering School, and served as the adjutant, quartermaster, and commanding officer of the 3d Engineer Battalion (later reflagged as the 2d Engineer Battalion).
 - **(13)** *George C. Marshall, General of the Army*
   - **(A)** General George C. Marshall entered the Army from the Virginia Military Institute in 1902.
-  - **(B)** During a long career of public service, he distinguished himself as a leader, tactician, strategist, statesman, and, truly, as the “Organizer of Victory.”
+  - **(B)** During a long career of public service, he distinguished himself as a leader, tactician, strategist, statesman, and, truly, as the “Organizer of Victory”.
   - **(C)** In World War I, he was regarded as one of the most talented staff officers in the United States Army.
   - **(D)** After that war, and throughout the many long and challenging duties of the interwar years, he was appointed United States Army Chief of the General Staff in 1939.
   - **(E)** During World War II, he achieved recognition as one of America’s greatest military leaders.